umonkey/github-wiki-tools/README.md

 Those new placeholders will be replaced with the actual TOC when the script is run next time.

+See [this example](main/examples/update-wiki.yml) for details on how to set up GitHub actions.

 [1]: https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis
 [2]: https://github.com/features/actions